awsdocs/amazon-rds-user-guide/doc_source/Appendix.MySQL.Options.memcached.md

 +  `CHUNK_SIZE_GROWTH_FACTOR` \- a float that controls the size of new chunks\.
 The size of a new chunk is the size of the previous chunk times `CHUNK_SIZE_GROWTH_FACTOR`\.
 The allowed values are 1 to 2, the default is 1\.25\.
 The option does not take effect until the instance is restarted\.
 +  `ERROR_ON_MEMORY_EXHAUSTED` \- a Boolean, when set to 1 \(true\) it specifies that `memcached` will return an error rather than evicting items when there is no more memory to store items\.
 If set to 0 \(false\), `memcached` will evict items if there is no more memory\.
 The default is 0 \(false\)\.
 The option does not take effect until the instance is restarted\.
 +  `MAX_SIMULTANEOUS_CONNECTIONS` \- an integer that specifies the maximum number of concurrent connections\.
 Setting this value to anything under 10 prevents MySQL from starting\.
 The allowed values are 10 to 1024, the default is 1024\.
 The option does not take effect until the instance is restarted\.
-+  `VERBOSITY` \- an string that specifies the level of information logged in the MySQL error log by the `memcached` service\.
++  `VERBOSITY` \- a string that specifies the level of information logged in the MySQL error log by the `memcached` service\.
 The default is v\.
 The option does not take effect until the instance is restarted\.
 The allowed values are:
   +  `v` \- Logs errors and warnings while executing the main event loop\.
   +  `vv` \- In addition to the information logged by v, also logs each client command and the response\.
   +  `vvv` \- In addition to the information logged by vv, also logs internal state transitions\.